 The monsoon season can be very unpredictable.
 Where the rain falls, the strong winds blowing down trees, major flooding and fire causing lightning strikes all are up for grabs when one of these storms blasts its way through the Valley of the Sun.

 (6:17 pm )

 We have gone about a week or so since our last round of monsoon storms.
 It has been hot and extremely dry.
 Nothing happening in the sky just big and blue and radiating heat.

 Then yesterday the storms rolled back in!
 The sky started to change and roll and move.
 Out here in Gold Canyon the storm brought us very little if any rain but flooded areas only minutes away.
 These storms are dangerous so everyone out here in the desert watches the radar and news reports closely.
 Walls of dust come at us and can blind drivers.

 The randomness of these storms must throw the desert animals off their routines a little.
 I caught a quick set of coyote howls right at the start of the storm.
 Seriously I dismissed it as a dog until it got going but didn’t catch all of it.
 No others answered the call like they normally do at night.
 (6:22 pm)

 Strong gust blasted areas.
 I caught a little on video for us but again this is a dust storm so being out in it hurts the eyes.
-(6:39pm) We were spared over here from any major damage as the storm split and headed off to the north but as with every storm it’s disappointing to not get any rain.

 The clouds made for some really fun imagery.
 Maybe I have written about ghost birds too much lately but I swear a few of those clouds were birds!
 It was like they flew in with the storm.
 Ok, maybe I need more sleep.